mayadata-io/culture/README.md

 ## Our Pledge:

 We stand by the values, tactics and metrics defined in our [PLEDGE](./PLEDGE.md).
 Our PLEDGE is a framework for distributed decision making, that empowers each of us to determine what to do without asking our manager.

+## Credits and Inspiration

+[GitLab Handbook](https://about.gitlab.com/handbook/) is a true source of inspiration for anyone praticing the Open Culture.
+We have developed our handbook by our own experiences, as well as those mentioned in the GitLab handbook which directly reflect our PLOW culture.